Applicant Guidance for Early Career Citations

 Eligibility

-Nominees must be members of AAEE at the time of application and preferably should attend the Annual AAEE Conference, but this is not mandatory.
-Instructions to check your membership status or to join are here (note that staff and students of Australian and New Zealand universities can become members at no cost).
-Applications must be based on work mostly conducted in Australia or New Zealand.
+Instructions to check your membership status or to join are here (note that staff and students of Australian and New Zealand universities or polytechnics can join at no cost).

 Application Details

-Applications should be submitted via the form linked below by 5pm (Australian Eastern Standard Time), September 15, 2023.
+Applications open April 2, 2024 and should be submitted via the form linked below by 5pm (Australian Eastern Standard Time), September 15, 2024.

 Criteria for Framing Application